XiaoxG/pydas/README.md

   - Automatic downsampling for large datasets
   - Vectorized operations for faster processing
   - WebGL rendering for interactive visualization of large datasets

-- **Scientific Computing**
-  - Spectral density estimation
+  - Memory-mapped file reading for large datasets
-  - Moment calculation for spectral analysis
+  - Chunk-based processing for huge datasets
-  - Cross-correlation between channels
-  - Signal derivatives and transformations

 ## Installation